DevSkillsHQ/transaction-management-frontend-level-1/README.md

 Your task is to build a Frontend app that integrates with a backend service that implements this [API specification](api-specification.yml).
 The API defines a set of operations for creating and reading account transactions.
 You can use [editor.swagger.io](https://editor.swagger.io/) to visualize the spec.

-#### Mockup 🧱
+#### App mockup 🧱

 ![Mockup](mockup.png)

-## Compatibility with the tests 🔌
-This assignment comes with a predefined test suite.
-To make your Frontend app work with it please ensure the following (feel free to tweak the UI otherwise):
+#### App specification 📘
 * There's a form with two input fields: Account ID and Amount.
-Whenever the form is submitted, a new transaction with the collected data should be created on the server, and the corresponding input fields are cleared.
-The HTML elements must have the following attributes:
+Whenever the form is submitted, a new transaction with the collected data should be created on the backend, and the corresponding input fields are cleared.
+The HTML elements must have the following HTML attributes:
   * Account ID input field: `data-type="account-id"`
   * Amount input field: `data-type="amount"`
   * Form: `data-type="transaction-form"`
 * There's a list of the previously submitted transactions.
 Every newly submitted transaction should appear at the top of the list.
-The HTML element that represents a transaction should include the following HTML attributes: `data-type=transaction`, `data-account-id={transaction-account-id}`, `data-amount={transaction-amount}`, and `data-balance={current-account-balance}`
+The HTML element that represents a transaction should include the following HTML attributes: `data-type=transaction`, `data-account-id={transaction-account-id}`, `data-amount={transaction-amount}`, and `data-balance={current-account-balance}`.

 ### The focus areas 🔍
 - **Integrate with a REST API**.
 Using the provided API spec, figure out the right service endpoints to use.